iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 - AAS Visitor
 - shortID validation for recommended/forbidden names.
 As in BaSyx, shortId must neither be ``value`` nor ``invocationList``.
 In addition, and more strict than BaSyx, we require that shortIds comply to the RegEx ``[a-zA-Z][a-zA-Z0-9_]+``.

-May be, future versions need to switch to lazy loading of deployed AAS instances.
+May be, future versions need to switch to lazy loading of deployed AAS instances (supported now by submodel elements collection, but no submodel or AAS).

 **Missing**
 - Various AAS concepts (incremental addition as needed by the platform)